 - congruity of the elbow and wrist joints on xray

-- status of nerves: radial (including posterior interosseous), median (including anterior interosseous) and ulnar
+- status of nerves: radial (including posterior interosseous), median (including anterior interosseous), and ulnar

 - perfusion status of hand

 Fractures of the ulnar and radial shaft can occur across all age groups, but are most common in children.
 Indeed, mid-shaft forearm fractures are among the most common type of fracture in children.
-This type of injury is most often the consequence of direct trauma, most often from a fall on an outstretched hand from a large height.
+This type of injury is most often the consequence of direct trauma, frequently from a fall on an outstretched hand from a large height.

 Pediatric both-bone fractures, though commonly seen after accidental trauma, may also be the product of child abuse.
 Careful attention should be paid to the history given by the parents, (obtained from each separately, if abuse is suspected).